Team

 Three other researchers join this project at various times for specific tasks.

-Postdoc, a professional in computational science, geospatial modelling, or equivalent, will participate in the interdisciplinary reconstruction of the Proto-NS area and the subsequent migrations (to join the project in 2024).
+We are currently looking for a postdoc – an archaeologist, geographer, or environmental historian – who will participate in the interdisciplinary reconstruction of the Proto-NS area and the subsequent migrations (to join the project in early 2024).
+Read the job description here.